reuse-city/lab/prototypes/universal-registry/README.md

 ![Universal Registry of Things - short video description](prototype_universal-registry.mkv)

+## Examples

+Examples of products to be featured in the prototype:

+* Laptop
+* Bicycle
+* Guitar

 ## Prototyping Log

 - **10.06.2021.** This week I bought the domain name thingwiki.cc.
 Now looking into setting up a wiki where I can start experimenting.